peak/s5cmd/README.md

 ### S3 ListObjects API Backward Compatibility

-The `--use-v1-api` flag will force using S3 ListObjects API instead of ListObjectsV2 API.
+The `--use-list-objects-v1` flag will force using S3 ListObjectsV1 API.
+This flag is useful for services that do not support ListObjectsV2 API.

 ```
-s5cmd --use-v1-api ls
+s5cmd --use-list-objects-v1 ls s3://bucket/
 ```

 ### Specifying credentials